hal58th/KitHackDoc/ScenarioEditor/ScenarioEditor.md

 * When placing props, you can hit the tab key to orient the prop placement axis to up.
 This is useful for moving props that are rotated.
 * To copy and paste props, you have to hit ctrl+c then ctrl+v ON TOP of the same prop.
 Then you can move the blue circle to the new location to place the prop.
 * To place multiple props at a time, hold down ctrl while left clicking.
+* When trying to line up ramps, hit F11 to remove all the wireframes so you can see clearly.
+You can hit F11 (or tab if prop is selected) to go back to normal.

 ## How do I do...?